yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 **Dirty page table (DPT)**

 One entry per dirty page in the buffer pool.

-**Example**
+Contains all dirty pages, does not matter if the changes were caused by a transaction running, committed or aborted.

 ![](images/Pasted%20image%2020221116094923.png)

+**Fuzzy checkpoint**

-**Fuzzy checkpoint**: Allow transactions to keep modifying while taking the snapshot.
+Allow transactions to keep modifying while taking the snapshot.
 No attempt to force dirty pages to disk.

 <u>New log records</u> - CHECKPOINT_BEGIN, CHECKPOINT_END{ATT, DPT}